Echo360 now has two additional media types to accompany the video, audio, and presentation types. Polls and Interactive Media.

 When you create a new poll, the types of questions available are the same as those available for adding activity question slides to presentations.
 They include:

 Each type of poll has different parameters for responses, and all of them except Short Answer have the ability to identify a "Correct" response if appropriate.
-Refer to the above linked articles for details on creating each type of Poll.
+Refer to the above linked articles for detailed information about how to complete each form and how the completed polls appear to students.

 What Happens if I Edit or Delete a Poll